Find some answers to commonly asked questions below!

 What are your opening hours?

-We are open Monday to Friday for regular appointments between 9am and 7 pm, and Saturdays from 9am to 5pm.
+We are open Monday to Friday for regular appointments between 9am and 6 pm.

 We understand that injuries don’t always happen at a convenient time and are happy to come in and see you outside our regular opening hours if required.